iterative/dvc/docs/doc.rst

 Using Google Cloud
 ------------------

-For using GCP (Google Cloud Provider) as cloud storage for your DVC repositories, you should update these **.dvc/config** options
+For using GCP (Google Cloud Platform) as cloud storage for your DVC repositories, you should update these **.dvc/config** options

 *  **Cloud = GCP** in *Global* section.
 * **StoragePath = /mybucket/dvc/tag_classifier** in GCP section - Run **dvc config GCP.StoragePath /my/path/to/a/bucket**